mitgedanken/Paggy/README.md

 # Paggy
-A server undepended composer like package manager.
+A server independed composer like package manager.